HorebZ/Epitech_project/README.md

 <!-- IMPORTANT -->
 ## Important!
-**If you are seeing this repository, please just star it!
+**If you are seeing this repository, please just ⭐ it!
 It will not take much time! :)**

 ## Project
 |   |   Project Name  |   Module    | Details |